hipe/tmx/basic/doc/issues/022-the-stream-narrative.md

 ## point of history

-ownership of streams (as the abstract idea) got "promoted" from here up to [#co-016]. what remains of this file are those parts of scanning that still remain in this sidesystem.
+ownership of streams (as the abstract idea) got "promoted" from here up to [#co-016]. what remains of this file are those parts of streaming/ scanning that still remain in this sidesystem.

-so the timeline of this document was cleaved, and the other sidesystem gets to keep the history because it formally owns the idea now. however what appears below what moved from "that" document back into this one. the point of all this is that if for whatever reason you are tracking the distant DNA of these contents, look there, in [#co-016], where the bulk of this document moved to.
+so the timeline of this document was cleaved, and the other sidesystem gets to keep the history because it formally owns the idea now. however what appears below what moved from "that" document back into this one. the point of all this is that if for whatever reason you are tracking the distant DNA of these contents, look there, in [#same], where the bulk of this document moved to.

 it's also worth mentioning that blah